openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

     2013-03-19 17:21:07 2014-01-07 20:18:54 NULL  na  edX/DemoX/Demo_course

-The table has a separate row for every piece of content that a learner accesses, or that is created to hold state data, making this the largest table in the data package.
+The table has a separate row for every piece of content that a learner accesses, or that is created to hold state data.
+As a result, this is the largest table in the data package.

 The ``courseware_studentmodule`` table has the following columns.